perguth/chromeos-welcome-to-estonia/README.md

 You need to install manually:

-- **Firefox extension** - The required Firefox extensions.
-You never need to use them directly
+- **Firefox extension** - The required Firefox extension.
+You never need to use it directly

 ## Installation